tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 066.md

 - Silas casts identify on the Pestle.
 It's a Natural weapon.
 Does bludgeoning damage and can cause the target have to make a save or get disadvantage on concentration checks.
 - Inside grannies house we find:
 	- The phylactery of saint vitruvio.
 It's under a pile of discarded items in the corner of the room.
-	- An amulet with a mirror in it.
+	- An amulet with a mirror in it: Gives you advantage on charisma checks at night.
-	- Two hobgoblin feet that are stuck together at the soles.
+	- Two hobgoblin feet that are stuck together at the soles: The orphan feet.
+If you bite a toe off and throw the other foot up to 30 feet.
+It can be used 5 times.
 	- A magical ring.
-Plain silver.
+Plain silver: Identify does not work on this ring.
-	- A severed arm of a troll.
+	- A severed arm of a troll: Acts as an alchemy jug.
+You have to slit the wrist.
-	- A severed head of a water elemental, a marid.
+	- A severed head of a water elemental, a marid: A decanter of endless water.
+You have to pry the eyelids off and it cries out the water.
-	- A long iron needle.
+	- A long iron needle: An iron needle you have to slam into your eye.
+It proof against detection and location.
 	- A pointed bone tube: A water breathing tube.
 A themed version of the "cap of water breathing".
 While wearing it, it makes a bubble of air around your head.
 To get it to function, you have to stab it into your throat.
 	- An eye that constantly looks around.
-The lid never closes.
+The lid never closes: Flavored driftglobe.
+A small sphere, within 60 feet you can speak a command word and cause it to eminate light or the daylight spell.
+Once a day.
-	- A glass spider.
+	- A glass spider: Opens any lock.
+8 legs.
+Each use consumes a leg
 	- A deck of 20 of 22 playing cards: The lights in the room dim.
 Silas is hit with an overwhelming sense of power.
 This is a deck of many things.
 Two cards were removed.
 Once a card is drawn it fades from existence, unless it's the fool or jester.
+We drew 3 of the cards so far.
-	- A large black box, about three feet deep, a foot wide.
+	- A large black box, about three feet deep, a foot wide: Inside are three featureless dolls.
+Dolls of Parody.
+If attuned to them, they'll take the shape of each member of the party and start acting like dumb versions of each of the other party members.
+	- The flesh bag of horrors: Identity works, but doesn't give me any information.
 - Arken finds a small rock with a hole in it, he can always hear wind from it.
 - Silas finds a small pocket mirror that is perfect, whenever he picks it up it fogs over.
 - Sihrr finds a small skull of a rabbit that whispers insults when nobody is looking at it.